 It’s a dish that you can use to wow a crowd, or freeze the extras to make your life easier!
 Who doesn’t enjoy a night off from cooking while still having a delicious, tasty meal?

 To clarify a couple of the ingredients I rely on, I decided to give you pictures of what I have found at my local grocery store (Kroger) and at Walmart.
 The first one is Tortillas (pictured on the left).
-I love this brand because it has no trans fats, no hydrogenated oils, no added sugars, no cholesterol, are high in fiber and contain Omega 3s!
-The veggies (pictured on the right) give a good combination of corn, black beans, onions, peppers and tomatoes.
+I love this brand because it has no trans fats, no hydrogenated oils, no added sugars, no cholesterol, is high in fiber and contains Omega 3s!
+The veggies (pictured on the right) give a good combination of corn, black beans, onions, peppers, and tomatoes.
 If you don’t have this brand, just look for something similar.
+But if you used canned, be sure to drain the juice from the corn or beans.

 As for the enchilada sauce, I make my own: Easy Blender Enchilada Sauce.
 You can do it easily and quickly using only a blender, a can of tomatoes and some spices.
 But if you don’t want to make it homemade, you can use the canned.
 It still has healthy ingredients.
 Just be sure to check the ingredients for excess sodium, added sugars, or hydrogenated oils.